khairahscorner/weather-dashboard/README.md

 # Weather Dashboard

 ## About
-A Streamlit app that displays real-time weather data for multiple cities.
-Data history are also saved.
+A Streamlit app that fetches and displays real-time weather data for cities.

 ## Stack
 - Python